Sherry Cooper

 Sherry S. Cooper (born c.
 1950) is a Canadian-American economist.
 Cooper is currently Chief Economist for Dominion Lending Centres.
-She was Executive Vice-President and Chief Economist of BMO Financial Group, with responsibilities for economic forecasting and risk assessment.
+She was executive vice-president and chief economist of BMO Financial Group, with responsibilities for economic forecasting and risk assessment.
 She comments regularly in the press on financial issues.

 Education and career

 Cooper was born in Baltimore, Maryland.
 She earned a B.A. from Goucher College in 1972 and an M.A. and PhD from the University of Pittsburgh in 1976 and 1978, respectively.
 From 1977 to 1982 she worked as an economist for the Federal Reserve Board, after which she joined the Federal National Mortgage Association (Fannie Mae) as Director of Financial Economics.

-In 1983, accompanied by her (now divorced) husband and her son, Stefan Atkinson (b.
-1980), Cooper moved to Toronto to accept a position with Burns Fry Limited; subsequently becoming a dual citizen of Canada and the United States.
+In 1983, accompanied by her (now-ex-)husband and her son, Stefan Atkinson (b.
+1980), Cooper moved to Toronto to accept a position with Burns Fry Limited, subsequently becoming a dual citizen of Canada and the United States.
 Burns Fry was merged into BMO Capital Markets in 1994.
 In 2006, Sherry was appointed to the position as Chief Economist of BMO Financial Group, which includes BMO Harris Bank in the United States.
 On December 10, 2012, it was announced that Sherry Cooper would be retiring on January 30 as BMO Chief Economist.

 Cooper is a member of the Economic Advisory Committee of the American Bankers Association, a group of twelve bank economists that meet to provide perspectives on the U.S. and global economies to the Federal Reserve Board, U.S. Congress and the executive branch.
 Cooper received the Lawrence Klein Award for U.S. forecasting accuracy in 2010.

 Cooper is now married to Toronto businessman Peter J. Cooper.